charmed-kubernetes/charm-kubernetes-autoscaler/README.md

 ---
 **NOTE:**
-The `kubernetes-controller` is the juju controller which holds the charmed-kubernetes model, not the model which holds the `kubernetes-autoscaler.
+The `kubernetes-controller` is the juju controller which holds the charmed-kubernetes model, not the model which holds the `kubernetes-autoscaler`.
 ---

 ```bash